KILTprotocol/spec-ext-credential-api/readme.md

 This attester MAY send this message if it wants the user to transfer payment in KILT Coins by themselves without interrupting the flow.

-Extension MAY start verification workflows after this event.
+The extension MAY start verification workflows after this event.

 Upon receiving the `'request-payment'` message the extension SHOULD show the user the interface to authorize the transfer of the payment to the attester.